nyris/sdk-kmp/sdk.camera/android/README.md

 </resources>
 ```

-### Can I use two capture mode at the same time ?
+### Can I use two captures mode at the same time ?

 No, you can't.
-The camera support only 1 capture mode at the same time.
+The camera supports only 1 capture mode at the same time.

 ## 📜 License